firstpromoter/fpr-instructions/billing-providers/custom.md

 To get started, you will need to first set up an endpoint from which you will receive webhook events from your billing provider.
 Once you are receiving these events on your server, you can then make a request to FirstPromoter to track sales when these events are received.

 1. Get your API key from your Settings > Integrations tab > manage API Keys > create a new key or use the existing key you have.
-2. Get your Account id from the Settings > Integrations tab as well.
+2. Get your Account ID from the Settings > Integrations tab as well.
 3. On your backend, you will need to make a POST request to the `https://v2.firstpromoter.com/api/v2/track/sale` endpoint we provide, together with the following parameters.

 ```plaintext {noCopy}